Vitor-B-Santos/SWE-Capstone-SpectrumCLI/UserInstructions.md

 ## Usage

-To begin running the Spectrum Analyzer Analysis Tool, execute `main.py` with the following command:
+To begin running the Spectrum Analyzer Analysis Tool, execute `SpectrumCLI.py` with the following command:

 ```
-python main.py
+python SpectrumCLI.py
 ```

 A prompt will appear for entering the name of a file.
 This file must be a video file of a spectrum analyzer ending in the `.mp4` extension.

 ```
-Enter the path to the file: <file_path>
+Enter the name of the file in the src/videos folder: <file_name>
 ```

 Next, the program will provide prompts for entering values related to the properties of the spectrum analyzer in the video.
 If necessary, refer to the video for these values.